HullRyan/3050TinaCMS/README.md

 ## Goals

+Project made for ITCS 3050 - Topics in Computer Science at UNC at Charlotte.

 This project is meant as a template for future projects, showing the usage of TinaCMS as a GitHub based Content Management System.
+The goal is to provide a simple, easy to use, and flexible CMS that can be used to create a website for a student or a company.

 ## Technologies Used